Nice, Mean and In-Between

 - Sam, Alex, and Clover from Totally Spies!: Alex is the nice one, Clover is the Lovable Alpha Bitch (in contrast to the series' Alpha Bitch Mandy), and Sam is the leader and mediator.

-- And then their Spiritual Successors who actually played it in a previous show, the trio of Buster, Plucky, and Hampton in Tiny Toon Adventures.
+- Tiny Toon Adventures: Similar to Bugs, Daffy, and Porky in The Looney Tunes Show there are their Spiritual Successors who actually played it in this previous show: the trio of Buster, Plucky, and Hampton.
 Hampton is the nice Adorkable one, Plucky is the narcissistic Attention Whore, and Buster mediates between where he can be level-headed, but still has the tricker side similar to his counterpart.